GET IN TOUCH

-When you owe money to the Kansas Department of Revenue (KDOR) for unpaid state taxes, the agency has legal authority to protect the state’s financial interest.
+When you owe money to the Kansas Department of Revenue (KDOR) for unpaid state taxes, the agency has legal authority to protect the state's financial interest.
 One of the primary enforcement tools it uses is the Kansas tax lien.
-This legal claim attaches to your real or personal property and ensures that the state can collect what is owed if the taxes remain unpaid.
-Understanding how the lien process works is essential because it can affect your property rights, credit, and ability to borrow or sell assets.
+This legal claim attaches to your real property and ensures that the state can collect what is owed if the taxes remain unpaid.
+Understanding how the lien process works is essential because it can affect your property rights and ability to borrow or sell assets.

 This guide explains every part of the Kansas tax lien process in clear, practical terms.
-You’ll learn who issues the liens, how they are filed, how long they last, and what steps you can take to resolve or prevent them.
+You will learn who issues the liens, how they are filed, how long they last, and what steps you can take to resolve or prevent them.
 Whether you are a delinquent taxpayer seeking resolution or a business owner trying to stay compliant, this information will help you understand your rights and responsibilities under Kansas law.

 What Is a Kansas Tax Lien?

-• Individual income taxes: When personal or business tax returns show a balance due that remains unpaid.
+• Individual income taxes — When personal or business tax returns show a balance due that remains unpaid.

-• Sales or withholding taxes: When businesses fail to remit state-collected taxes.
+• Sales or withholding taxes — When businesses fail to remit state-collected taxes.

-• Other state tax obligations: When assessed liabilities remain outstanding under Kansas law.
+• Other state tax obligations — When assessed liabilities remain outstanding under Kansas law.

 Who Files and Enforces Kansas Tax Liens?